henryliu8/hbuilderx-extension-docs/en/Tutorial/Language/vuedoc.md

-> Only supports HBuilderX 1.9.0+
+> Supported from HBuilderX 1.9.0+

 ### What is Vue Doc ?

-It can be understood as vue `component` instructions.
+It can be regarded as vue `component` instructions.

 When using `components` in other files, a code prompt will pop up.